Monroe Township School District: Administration

+Chanley was suspended with pay by the Board of Education in May 2025 after a series of ethics complaints.
+The district's Assistant Superintendent, Adam Layman, has been serving as acting superintendent since then.
+It is unclear if and when Chanley will be reinstated.

 Board of education

 The district's board of education, comprised of nine elected members, sets policy and oversees the fiscal and educational operation of the district through its administration.
 As a Type II school district, the board's trustees are elected directly by voters to serve three-year terms of office on a staggered basis, with three seats up for election each year held (since 2012) as part of the November general election; a tenth member is appointed by the Jamesburg district to represent its interests on the Monroe Township school board.
 The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.